Board members

 The Board consists of:

 In determining the membership of the Board, the Board must use its best endeavours to ensure that at least two members are Indigenous.
-Office bearers are elected for three years terms (maximum of two consecutive terms); ordinary members are elected for two year terms (maximum of three consecutive terms).
+Directors are elected for two years terms (maximum of three consecutive terms).

 Kiri Parata